 Always have specific plans.
 Making plans keeps everything from slipping out of hand.
-A lack of plans always leads to hasty outcome.
-Knowing what you have to do next is a big advantage for the long run.
+A lack of plans always leads to a hasty outcome.
+Knowing what you have to do next is a big advantage in the long run.

 3. Stay to the point: